-Professional fees of \$1.4 million for the year ended June 30, 2021 or 12.5% of total general and administrative expenses (year ended June 30, 2020, \$0.8 million), were comprised of audit and accounting fees, consulting fees to support business development and legal fees.
-The \$0.6 million increase in the year comprised \$0.1 million in the new Electric Vehicles segment for the eight months since acquisition of Tembo e-LV, \$0.3 million in Corporate Office segment due to increased activity to support hyperscaling growth activities, including additional investor relations costs, and \$0.2 million in Critical Power Systems.
+Professional fees of \$1.8 million for the year ended June 30, 2022 or 13.9% of total general and administrative expenses (year ended June 30, 2021, \$1.4 million), were comprised of audit and accounting fees, consulting fees to support business development and legal fees.
+The \$0.5 million increase in the year including \$0.1 million in the new Electric Vehicles segment for the eight months since acquisition of Tembo e-LV \$0.3 million in Corporate Office segment due to increased activity to support hyperscaling growth activities, including additional investor relations costs, and \$0.2 million in the Critical Power Systems segment.

-Insurance expense of \$0.7 million for the year ended June 30, 2021 was marginally lower than the \$0.7 million for the year ended June 30, 2020.
+Insurance expense of \$0.5 million for the year ended June 30, 2022 was marginally lower than the \$0.5 million for the year ended June 30, 2021 following a change in underwriter.

 IT licensing and support expenses represent the cost of accounting, operations, email and office, file storage, and security software products and licenses.
-IT expenses increased by \$0.2 million to \$0.4 million in the year ended June 30, 2021, comprising \$0.1 million increase in the new Electric Vehicles segment for the eight months since acquisition of Tembo e-LV, and a \$0.1 million in the Corporate Office segment due to increased activity to support hyperscaling growth activities.
+IT expenses increased by \$0.2 million to \$0.5 million for the year ended June 30, 2022, comprising \$0.2 million in the Corporate Office segment due to increased activity to support hyperscaling growth activities.

 Marketing expenses include promotional advertisements, trade shows.
-Marketing costs of \$0.5 million in the year ended June 30, 2021 comprised primarily of costs associated with SES, including the Tottenham Hotspur Football Club battery partnership and marketing arrangements.
+Marketing costs of \$1.3 million for the year ended June 30, 2022 comprised primarily of costs associated with SES, including the Tottenham Hotspur Football Club ("THFC") battery partnership and marketing arrangements.
+The \$0.7 million increase reflects a partial year of marketing campaign at THFC in the prior year.

 Office and other expenses include office and meeting space rental, communication, bank fees and general office administrative costs.
-Office and other expenses of \$0.3 million for the year ended June 30, 2021 increased by \$0.1 million in the year, due to the contribution of the new Electric Vehicles segment for the eight months since acquisition of Tembo e-LV.
+Office and other expenses of \$0.6 million for the year ended June 30, 2022 increased by \$0.2 million in the year, due to the contribution of the Electric Vehicles segment since acquisition of Tembo e-LV.